Generate a diagnostic file

 Behavior on failure

-For most errors, the diag command tries to guess at the original problem, but it also writes out a file for use in bugfixing diag.
-Send this file to Support, and a workaround can often be provided quickly.
+For most errors, the diag command tries to guess at the original problem, but it also writes out a text file for use in triaging the diag collection process.
+You should create a support case and attach any files to the case.

 Watch a video on using the diag and anonymize CLI commands by a Splunk Support engineer: